mxenabled/atrium-csharp/docs/ConnectWidgetApi.md

 <a name="getconnectwidget"></a>
 # **GetConnectWidget**
-> ConnectWidget GetConnectWidget (string userGuid, ConnectWidgetRequestBody body)
+> ConnectWidgetResponseBody GetConnectWidget (string userGuid, ConnectWidgetRequestBody body)

 Embedding in a website